Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 // The content from common.glsl is automatically prepended to each shader effect.
 This
 // provides the standard input:

 // vec2  iTexCoord:     Texture coordinates for retrieving the window input color.
+// bool  uIsFullscreen: True if the window is maximized or in fullscreen mode.
 // bool  uForOpening:   True if a window-open animation is ongoing, false otherwise.
 // float uProgress:     A value which transitions from 0 to 1 during the animation.
 // float uDuration:     The duration of the current animation in seconds.
 // vec2  uSize:         The size of uTexture in pixels.
 // float uPadding:      The empty area around the actual window (e.g. where the shadow
 //                      is drawn).
 For now, this will only be set on GNOME.

 // Furthermore, there are two global methods for reading the window input color and
 // setting the shader output color.
 Both methods assume straight alpha: